fauder/Graphics-Framework/README.md

 - [JetBrains Mono](https://www.jetbrains.com/lp/mono/) is used as the font for ImGui.
 - [Font Awesome](https://github.com/FortAwesome/Font-Awesome) is used as the icon font for ImGui.
 - [IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders) is used for accessing icons in icon fonts via simple C++ headers.

+## License

+The source code in this repository is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

+The icon image [Sandbox/Asset/Icon/app_icon.ico](Sandbox/Asset/Icon/app_icon.ico) is proprietary and may not be used, copied, modified, or distributed without explicit permission.
+See the [Sandbox/Asset/Icon/LICENSE](Sandbox/Asset/Icon/LICENSE) file for more information.